mellebolding/mellebolding/README.md

 ## Welcome to my GitHub page!
 About me: I'm a Physics graduate student trying to not 'code like a Physicist.'

-Mostly, I have experience using Python (some PyTorch) and some small projects in C++.
+Mostly, I have a bit of experience using Python (some PyTorch) and some small projects in C++.

 ### Current Projects
 <a href="https://github.com/mellebolding/FDT_ADNI" target="_blank">